pylint-dev/pylint/doc/development_guide/contributor_guide/governance.rst

 - Error messages (things that will result in an error if run) should be builtin checks, activated by default

-- Messages that are opinionated, even slightly, should be opt-in (added as an extension)
+- Messages that are opinionated, even slightly, should be opt-in (added as :ref:`an extension<plugins>`)

-- We don't shy away from opinionated checks (like the while checker), but there's such a thing as too opinionated, if something is too opinionated it should be an external pylint plugin.
+- We don't shy away from opinionated checks (like the while checker), but there's such a thing as too opinionated, if something is too opinionated it should be an external :ref:`pylint plugin<plugins>`.

 How are disagreements handled ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^